 Eden Chua is a first year student at Sciences Po Paris, Campus de Menton.
 Born and raised in Singapore, a small yet significant island-nation, she is eager to venture out into the wider world to meet people from varied backgrounds and hear their stories.
 Having participated in various roles in MUN conferences in Singapore, Germany, and USA she is excited to embark on yet another MUN journey - this time on the Mediterranean.
 In her free time, she experiments with cooking and tries to plan trips around Europe in the face of both finite time and a limited student budget.
 Eden looks forwards to meeting everyone in this cosy, sunny corner of the Mediterranean soon!

-Asma Azzouzi is a French and Tunisian second year student at Sciences Po Paris, Campus de Menton.
+Asma Azzouzi is a French and Tunisian first year student at Sciences Po Paris, Campus de Menton.
 Born and raised in Tunisia, Asma interest in geopolitics and international relations peaked after witnessing the Tunisian Revolution in 2011.
 She chose the Menton campus to learn about all the issues and challenges faced by the MENA region and to delve further into her roots.
 Last year, Asma took part in MEDMUN by chairing the Third Commission, an experience that enhanced her passion for MUN.
 Asma is the Deputy Chair Coordinator at MEDMUN 2019 and looks forward to welcoming all the delegates and chairs on the Northern side of her beloved Mediterranean.